sentryco/TwoFa/readme.md

 - Add a Table of Contents: Given the length of your README, a table of contents at the beginning would help users navigate through the document.
 - Add a "Getting Started" or "Installation" section: If your project requires any setup or installation, include a section that walks users through that process.
 - Add a "Usage" or "Examples" section: Expand on your current "Example" section to provide more examples of how to use your project.
+- Is GraphProgressView still in use?
+Add the SwiftUI version of it?
+- **Unit Testing and Code Coverage**: More comprehensive testing and entropy in the tests.
+Improving the unit tests to cover more scenarios and edge cases would enhance the reliability of the code.
+- **Error Handling**: There are multiple places in the code where error handling could be improved.
+For example, in OTPAccIniter.swift, the method validateHost throws an error if the host is not "hotp" or "totp", but it might be beneficial to handle different types of errors more gracefully or provide more detailed error messages.
+- **Security and Encryption**: Given the nature of the application dealing with two-factor authentication, prioritizing the security aspects such as how secrets are handled or improving the cryptographic implementations would be crucial.
+For instance, ensuring that the generation of secrets in RandomOTP.swift is secure and adheres to best practices.
+- **Refactoring and Modularization**: Some parts of the codebase could benefit from refactoring to improve modularity and reusability.
+For example, separating the URL building logic in AbsoluteURLBuilder.swift into more granular components could make the code easier to manage and test.
+- **User Documentation**: Improving the README file to include more comprehensive guides on setup, usage, and contribution could make the project more accessible to new developers or users.
+- Add more examples to the README
+- Only add MockGen package for testing in the package.swift file